Battery electric multiple unit: N700S bullet train

-The N700s train had battery backup introduced in June 2020.
-The batteries power the train at reduced speed to the nearest station when power outages occur.
-The train operates on the Tokaido Shinkansen line between Tokyo and Shin-Osaka, and the Sanyo Shinkansen line between Shin-Osaka and Hakata.
+The N700S train had battery backup introduced in June 2020.
+The batteries can power the train at low speed to the nearest station when power outages or other emergencies occur.
+The train operates on the Tokaido Shinkansen/Sanyo Shinkansen lines between Tokyo and Hakata.

 NE Train Smart Denchi-kun

 In Japan, JR East tested a "NE Train Smart Denchi-kun" battery electric railcar from 2009.
-This vehicle is capable of operating under 1,500 V DC overhead wires or on battery power alone for a distance of up to 50 km away from an overhead power supply.
-The batteries are charged via the pantograph either when running under an overhead electric supply or at a specially built recharging facility.
+This vehicle is capable of operating either under 1,500 V DC overhead wires or on battery power alone for a distance of up to 50 km on tracks without an overhead power supply.
+The batteries can be charged via the pantograph while running on tracks with an overhead wires or at a specially built recharging facility at a station.

 EV-E301 series

-From March 2014, a two-car battery electric multiple unit, the EV-E301 series with 1,500 V DC overhead wire and battery power capability, entered revenue-earning service on the 20 km long non-electrified Karasuyama Line.
+From March 2014, JR East introduced the EV-E301 series, with 1,500 V DC overhead wire and battery power capability using a two-car battery electric multiple unit, into revenue-earning service on the 20 km long non-electrified Karasuyama Line.

 Since March 4, 2017, battery electric trains have completely replaced diesel multiple units on this route.
 There are four two-car sets in operation, each set equipped with a 190 kWh lithium-ion battery.

-The trains recharge their batteries at Karasuyama Station (the end of the line) via their pantographs, using a rigid conductor bar placed where the overhead wires would be, connected to the local electric grid.
-At the other end, at Hōshakuji, the Karasuyama Line meets the electrified Tohoku Main Line.
-The trains then continue over the electrified Tohoku Main Line to Utsunomiya, where passengers can change to Shinkansen high-speed trains.
+The trains recharge their batteries at Karasuyama Station terminus via their pantographs, using a rigid conductor bar to facilitate rapid charging at 1,500V using power supplied by the local electric grid.
+At the other end, at Hōshakuji, the Karasuyama Line meets the electrified Tohoku Main Line in order to continue to Utsunomiya Station.